lmc-eu/spirit-design-system/packages/web/src/scss/components/Stack/README.md

 ## Variants

-⚠ `Stack--hasSpacing` uses the CSS `padding` property to be able to create dividers using the `border` property.
+⚠ `Stack--hasSpacing` with dividers uses the CSS `padding` property to be able to create dividers using the `border` property.
 It is recommended to wrap the direct descendants of the `Stack` component to the proper HTML element.
 Otherwise, the applied spacing via vertical padding could break the visual view of the children's items.

+`Stack--hasSpacing` without dividers uses the CSS `gap` property.

 ### Spacing between items

 👉 The vertical spacing between items is applied via `Stack--hasSpacing`.
 The size corresponds with the value of the design token `$space-600`.
 In case you need another spacing, please use utility classes or add custom-defined styles to the direct descendants.
+Keep in mind, that spacing is applied by the `gap` property or by `padding` property in case of dividers.

 Usage with spacing: